CharlesDLandau/serve-md/NLP-In-Browser.md

 4. One of the benefits of doing preprocessing in the backend is that you can operate on your whole dataset -- in the browser we can only calculate TFIDF using the messages *in the browser*, in the backend we could get a more useful weight using all the messages.

 **Pros**
 1. You're using the user's browser to do the analysis.
-Maybe that analysis costs a lot to run on AWS or elsewhere...
+Maybe that analysis costs a lot to run on the public cloud or elsewhere...
 2. All the insights can be fed back into client and shared with the user (e.g. the analysis view in our demo).
 3. More analysis in the browser means you could potentially find a way to do more filtering in the browser, ultimately leading to fewer calls to your API.